Posted on 19th July 2019 at 13:24

 In my experience dog attacks have occurred frequently in situations where an owner has let its dog of its lead when others were present even when they knew that the dog had a propensity to bite.
 I recently acted for a client who was bitten in similar circumstances.
 He reported the matter to the police and the owner was fined by the Court and made to pay £2,000.00 in compensation to my client.
 After receiving the compensation my client thought no more about the incident until I told him that he was entitled to bring a civil claim against the owner.
 I did that on his behalf and recovered a further £5,500 to properly compensate him for the injuries he had suffered.

 If you have been bitten by a dog in the last three years’ then you will be entitled to bring a claim against the dog owner.
+Get in touch today to speak to one of our Personal Injury Solicitors who can expertly handle any dog bite cases from our Leeds and Harrogate offices.
 More often than not the owner will have a policy of home insurance which will cover a claim of this type so that you do not need to rely upon a payment of compensation directly from the owner themselves.

 Tagged as: Personal Injury